 Admiral Nurses are specialist dementia nurses who give expert practical, clinical and emotional support to families living with dementia to help them cope.
-They are registered nurses with significant experience of working with people with dementia before becoming an Admiral Nurse.
-They work in communities, helping people with dementia to stay at home for longer.
-In North Tyneside the Admiral Nurse works within the Dementia Services Team at Age UK.
+They are registered nurses with significant experience of working with people living with dementia before becoming an Admiral Nurse.
+They work in communities, helping people living with dementia to stay at home for longer.
+In North Tyneside the Admiral Nurse works within the Dementia Connections Team at Age UK.

 How can an Admiral Nurse help me?